mdconaway/fastapi-cruddy-framework/migrating_versions.md

 6. `pydantic` 2+, and therefore `sqlmodel`, is more strict with `Optional` fields.
-- Modify any models with `Optional` fields to conform to `pydantic` verison 2+'s stricter possible empty value declarations by changing all instances of:
+- Modify any models with `Optional` fields to conform to `pydantic` verison 2+'s stricter possible empty value declarations:
 ```python
 from typing import Optional
 from sqlmodel import Field